ParkerICI/flow-analysis-tutorial/README.md

 ```R
 premessa::paneleditor_GUI()
 ```
-This will open a new web browser window, which is used for displaying the GUI.
-Upon starting, a file selection window will also appear from your R session.
-You should use this window to navigate to the directory containing the data you want to analyze, and select any file in that directory.
-The directory itself will then become the working directory for the software.
-To stop the software simply hit the "ESC" key in your R session. _Note_: If the GUI does _not_ open a new web browser, hit the "ESC" key and re-enter the above command.

 Once you have selected the working directory, the software will extract the panel information from all the FCS files contained in the directory.
 This information is then displayed in a table, where each row corresponds to a different parameter name ($PnN keyword), indicated by the row names (leftmost column), and each column corresponds to a different file, indicated in the column header.
 Each cell represents the description string ($PnS keyword) of a specific parameter in a given file.
 If a parameter is missing from a file, the word *absent* is displayed in the corresponding cell, which will be colored orange (note that this means that *absent* cannot be a valid parameter name).

 Whatever is written in the table when the *Process files* button is pressed, represents what the parameters will be renamed to.
 In other words the table represents the current state of the files, and you have to edit the individual cells as necessary to reflect the desired final state of the files.
 You can use the same shortcuts you use in Excel to facilitate the editing process (e.g. shift-click to select multiple rows or columns, ctrl-C and ctrl-V for copy and paste respectively, etc.).
 However be careful that pressing ctrl-Z (the conventional undo shortcut) will undo *all* you changes